RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 #ErrorText.41.5= 'Value of BY expression in DO instruction',
 'must be numeric; found "<value>"'!

-#ErrorText.41.6= 'Value of control variable expression of DO instruction’,
+#ErrorText.41.6= 'Value of control variable expression of DO instruction',
 'must be numeric; found "<value>"'!

 #ErrorText.41.7= 'Exponent exceeds' #Limit ExponentDigits 'digits;',